 wow this is so touching and sends a huge message

-audrey about 1 month ago from killen/tx
+audrey 5 months ago from killen/tx

 and who said we can't learn from our kids.
 Fantastic commercial.